Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 anycap skill install --target ~/.codex/skills/anycap-cli/

 After install, Codex recognizes anycap video generate as an available command.
 The same install also works for Claude Code and Cursor.
+See everything AnyCap adds to Codex.

 → Install AnyCap free — 250 credits for new users